ThetaData-API/thetadata-python/docs/tutorials.md

 ## List roots

 Let's try another common request, listing all root symbols for options.
+This request returns a series of all tickers (symbols) that have traded options.

 === "list_roots.py"